2019

 ● Sunday, 8-4-2019: In the last two weeks, I’ve posted several comments online, responding to other people’s remarks.

 One concerned a discussion about a woman whose finger was chopped off by an automatically closing car door.
 The closing did not involve the door slamming shut, but rather a controlled, slow close by some door-closing mechanism of the car.
-Some said the woman had a good case against the car maker (Mercedes-Benz); others thought not.
+Some said the woman had a good case against the car maker (Mercedes-Benz).
 A comment on the negative side was something to the effect that Mercedes-Benz would spend millions of dollars on engineering experts to prove that the car was perfectly safe.
 I had this simple response: “Wouldn’t res ipsa loquitur apply here?
 Obviously the car is unsafe: this happened!”

 Another posting was this: